projectriff/riff/docs/riff_application_create.md

       --git-repo url           git url to remote source code --git-revision refspec   refspec within the git repo to checkout (default "master") -h, --help                   help for create
-      --image repository       repository where the built images are pushed --local-path directory   path to directory containing source code on the local machine -n, --namespace name         kubernetes namespace (defaulted from kube config) --sub-path directory     path to directory within the git repo to checkout
+      --image repository       repository where the built images are pushed (default "_") --local-path directory   path to directory containing source code on the local machine -n, --namespace name         kubernetes namespace (defaulted from kube config) --sub-path directory     path to directory within the git repo to checkout